You must get the right calories, vitamins, and minerals if you are pregnant.

 The calories you need depends on your age, weight, and activity level.
 Talk with your healthcare provider about the amount that is right for you.

 Your healthcare provider will talk to you about the types of foods you need to eat.
 You may also talk about the kinds of nutrients you will need.
-You must have some some key ones, such as folic acid and iron.
+You must have some key ones, such as folic acid and iron.
 You may also need vitamins.

 Women who are pregnant or may become pregnant should get 600 micrograms (mcg) of folic acid each day.
 This mineral is vital during the first weeks of pregnancy, often before a woman even knows she is pregnant.
 Getting enough can stop neural tube problems, such as spina bifida.
 It may also stop other birth problems like cleft lip and heart disease.
 You may also lower your chance of having a miscarriage or stillbirth.